 When it's time to amp up your curb appeal, it's easy to reach for your landscaper's business card while overlooking the most affordable design remedy on the planet: the humble bucket of paint.

-A simple splash of color can transform your home’s exterior and reboot your front yard, so rev up your imagination and try out one (or 10!) of these creative ideas.
+A simple splash of color can transform your home's exterior and reboot your front yard, so rev up your imagination and try out one (or 9!) of these house color ideas:

 #1 Turn Your Front Door Into a Work of Art

 Here's a front door painted by L.A. artist Allison Cosmos, giving the focal point of this entryway a delightful touch of whimsy.
 While not everyone has the careful hand (and creative mind) of an artist, you can buy stencils from various online outlets, including the Frank Lloyd Wright Trust, for a similar effect.

 And Frank isn't the only design genius to appreciate the stencil look.
 "I could see Martha Stewart doing something like this," says Julie O'Brien, director of trade services for Urban Country Designs in Bethesda, Md.
 "The door will definitely stand out from the street."